- Guiding Principles

 Camp will then progress through additional phases bringing camp to our full 'one camp, one family' program and routine - including our frequent co-ed activities.
 Should camp need to remain, or return to, a higher phase level, special arrangements will be made for brothers and sisters to still visit with one another in an outdoor, socially distant and safe manner.

-Visiting Day Testing
+Visiting Day Testing and Vaccination Requirement

 PC/US Parent Color War Visit